NatTuck/hw-quest/content/cs/course-seq/_index.md

    - This feels like an implementation of the idea that data design is the core of programming, which is great.
    - I'm not convinced that UML-adjacent stuff is actually helpful.
- - More courses covering low level stuff - that sequence is more typically two courses rather than three.
+ - More courses covering low level stuff.
+Our archetecture course is a major late project course on a microcontroller, which isn't typical.
  - Missing a Programming Languages course.
  - Very light on late electives.